-Casanova di Neri avoids legal action in 'Brunellogate' scandal
+Casanova di Neri has escaped legal action over the 'Brunellogate' scandal.

 The winery was informed of the decision in July, but requested additional official documentation before making a statement.